 but what I can do is I can help you navigate I can find the answers for you or direct you to who might have the answer most important thing that I tell my students is to communicate tell people what you need because if you don’t tell us what you need then we assume everything’s fine that might be a bad assumption but that’s how we operate so once again social media or via email will work.

 so the last final tip is to build your brand that’s it that’s how you see success in all of these opportunities and building your brand is by taking advantage of experiences and being able to talk about them what makes you who are you that’s all I have right now questions all right so if you’ve made it this far you’ve got you’ve gotten to the point where you’ve heard my story you’ve heard about my successes and my failures.

 if you’re a student once again in the united states or an Armani student trying to navigate the next steps of your life reach out to allow me to be a mentor and advise you I see it as my role so thank you to make sure to share this subscribe for more content leave a comment telling me what you enjoyed about the story so I can make sure that I continue to provide content that is uh important and well received by you.

-Ways To Make Money in us Online As A College Student
+Online As A College Student

 all right let’s be real college life could have you on a serious budget but don’t you worry because in this video I’m gonna show you how you can earn money online while you’re in college so stay tuned hello my friend I want to show you .you you you some ways that you can earn money online if you’re in college and you really don’t have the time for a full-time job or a part-time job every little bit that you can do to earn some money on the side.